Welcome to our Hazard Perception Test FAQ page which contains some of the most frequently asked questions by learner car drivers and motorcyclists.

 What if I prefer using an app to practice the test?

-Our award-winning Driving Theory Test 4 in 1 App was voted as Apple's No.1 paid app for 2018 and 2019, proving just how popular this app is!
+Our award-winning Driving Theory Test 4 in 1 App has been voted as Apple's No.1 paid app for four years, proving just how popular this app is!

 Costing only £4.99, you'll be able to master the test using our 85 fully interactive clips (including the 34 licensed DVSA CGI clips with cheat detection software), in addition to everything you could ever need to pass the complete Driving Theory Test 2021.